-If a fetus is determined to have a high likelihood of a genetic abnormality, parents are encouraged to undergo diagnostic testing such as amniocentesis and chorionic villus sampling (CVS), which directly test the fetal cells.
-The amniocentesis and chorionic villus sampling (CVS) tests are more definitive than non-invasive screenings, but do carry risks to the fetus, such as miscarriage or congenital abnormalities.**
+If a fetus is determined to have a high likelihood of a genetic abnormality, parents may be encouraged to undergo diagnostic testing such as amniocentesis and chorionic villus sampling (CVS), which directly test the fetal cells.
+The amniocentesis and chorionic villus sampling (CVS) tests are more definitive than non-invasive screenings, but do carry risks to the fetus, such as miscarriage or congenital abnormalities.

 Purposes of prenatal diagnosis

-In testing for these potential issues, prenatal diagnosis provides information to parents and doctors as early as possible, so that they can determine the best course of care for the fetus, both before and after birth.
+In testing for potential issues, prenatal diagnosis provides information to parents and doctors as early as possible, so that they can determine the best course of care for the fetus, both before and after birth.
 It can also detect issues that, if left unaddressed, could result in negative outcomes (including death) for the fetus or mother.
 This knowledge can lessen the risk for conditions requiring prenatal care or that may result in more difficult births.

-Additionally, this can tell the doctors whether they should prepare to administer special care to the infant right after birth.
+Additionally, the diagnosis can tell the doctors whether they should prepare to administer special care to the infant right after birth.
 It can also allow parents to prepare physically, emotionally and/or financially for the chance that their child will have specific medical needs.
-Some parents may choose to terminate the pregnancy if the information discovered during prenatal testing suggests that the fetus will not develop into a healthy baby, would not survive long outside the womb or would have an extremely poor quality of life.[^2]
+Some parents may choose to terminate the pregnancy if the information discovered during prenatal testing suggests that the fetus will not develop into a healthy baby, would not survive long outside the womb or would have an extremely poor quality of life.

 Prenatal diagnostic tests